apache/arrow-site/_posts/2021-12-3-arrow-duckdb.md

 Here we demonstrate in a simple benchmark the performance difference between querying Arrow datasets with DuckDB and querying Arrow datasets with Pandas.
 For both the Projection and Filter pushdown comparison, we will use Arrow tables.
 That is due to Pandas not being capable of consuming Arrow stream objects.

+For the NYC Taxi benchmarks, we used the [scilens diamonds configuration](https://www.monetdb.org/wiki/Scilens-configuration-standard) and for the tpch benchmarks, we used an m1 MacBook Pro.
+In both cases, parallelism in DuckDB was used (which is now on by default).

 ### Projection Pushdown

 In this example we run a simple aggregation on two columns of our lineitem table.